CVE-1999-1280

 01 // Technical Summary

-Hummingbird Exceed 6.0.1.0 contains a critical vulnerability where user credentials are logged in plain text within a test log file.
-This allows attackers to easily steal user names and passwords, potentially leading to complete system compromise and data breaches.
-Immediate action is required to identify and mitigate this vulnerability to prevent unauthorized access and data exfiltration.
+Hummingbird Exceed 6.0.1.0 contains a critical vulnerability where user credentials are logged in plain text.
+This allows attackers to easily steal user credentials and potentially gain unauthorized access to sensitive systems.
+Organizations using this software are at significant risk of data breaches and system compromise.

 02 // Vulnerability Mechanism